wp-plugins/foundation-columns/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use the Zurb Foundation-grid in all your posts, pages and custom post types.
+Use the Zurb Foundation-grid and block grid in all your posts, pages and custom post types.

 == Description ==